zuckerpunch/zuckerpunch-addon/README.md

     "@type": "Event",
     "id": "111111111111111",
     "_hash": -491867146,
-    "name": "The name/title of the event.",
+    "name": "The name of the event.",
     "tags": [
       {
         "tag_id": "333333333333333",